Restitution to the Heirs of Emma Budge

-The works of art listed above were acquired by the Münchner Stadtmuseum in October 1937 from the Berlin art dealer Paul Graupe at an auction of the estate of Emma Budge (1852 – 1937).
-This Jewish collector had put together one of Germany’s premiere collections of art and artistic treasures in Hamburg between 1903 and 1937.
-Following her death, the Nazi authorities seized the entire collection and brought it to Berlin in August 1937.
-The extensive private collection was sold at two auctions held at Paul Graupe’s Berlin auction house from 4 to 6 October and 6 to 7 December 1937.
-Instead of being handed over to Emma Budge’s heirs, the proceeds of the auction were paid into blocked accounts where they remained “in safekeeping” for the Third Reich.
+The artefacts were acquired in October 1937 at Paul Graupe’s Berlin auction house by the Director of what was then known as the Munich Municipal History Museum.
+They came from the estate of Jewish collector Emma Budge (1852–1937), who had put together one of Germany’s premier collections of art and art treasures in Hamburg, comprising over 1,500 items.
+Following Emma Budge’s death, the Nazi authorities seized the entire collection and brought it to Berlin in August 1937.
+The extensive private collection was sold at two auctions held at Paul Graupe’s Berlin auction house from October 4-6, 1937 and December 6-7, 1937.
+Instead of being handed over to Emma Budge’s heirs, the proceeds of the auction were paid into blocked accounts where they remained "in safekeeping" for the Third Reich.

 Plan Your Visit